 Foundation settlement occurs when there are soil changes below the structure.
 When the soil is no longer able to bear the weight of the structure above it, it will heave and cause movement in your foundation.
-Let’s take a closer look at the types of soil conditions that can cause your foundation to settle:
+Here are some of the types of soil conditions that can cause your foundation to settle:

 Be sure that you have a proper drainage system in your home so that water doesn’t build up around your foundation and cause the soil to expand.
 It is important to have your gutters cleared on a regular basis to ensure that they don’t overflow onto your foundation when heavy rains come.
 Also, make sure that your downspouts are extended 5-10 feet away from your foundation.
 Short downspouts can send rainwater directly onto your foundation, which can put pressure on it and cause it to settle.

 It is important to call a professional repair team when you are considering foundation repairs.
 Whether it is for a residential foundation repair or industrial foundation repair, My Foundation Repairs has a contractor in your area to help you with your repair needs.
-Foundation settlement and sinking is a major problem and requires immediate attention.
-Replacing a foundation is much more expensive than the cost of underpinning in regards to foundation repair costs.
-Use our website to find a contractor in your area, and then make the call.
-Protect the investment you have in your home or business with that call today.
+Protect the investment you have in your home or business by giving us a call today.